NalinC2002/dsa-practice/README.md

 # dsa-practice
-A practice repo for DSA
+A practice repository for DSA

 Here I add all the solutions to the questions I practice at different coding platforms.